 The Company has 2,188,262 Class B shares outstanding, all of which are owned by Canadian Utilities.
-ATCO, directly or indirectly, owns 91.6 per cent of the voting securities of Canadian Utilities.
-The Southern family controls ATCO.
+ATCO, directly or indirectly, owns 96.7 per cent of the voting securities of Canadian Utilities.
+ATCO Ltd. is controlled by Sentgraf Enterprises Ltd. and its controlling share owner, the Southern family.